Jon Street (@bournemouthcyclist) is our Reid Rider of the Month for December!

 Do you have any other future adventures planned?

 Adventures for sure.
-Road wise id love to ride some of the big climbs like Ventoux, Galibier, Alpe d’Huez, and Passo Stelvio.
-Plus i’d love to head back to ride Mallorca again.
-Offroad in the UK I would like to ride the South Downs way, and in Spain I would like to ride and bikepack the Camino de Santiago in northern Spain.
+Road wise I’d love to ride some of the big climbs like Ventoux, Galibier, Alpe d’Huez, and Passo Stelvio.
+Plus, I’d love to head back to ride Mallorca again.
+Offroad in the UK I would like to ride the South Downs Way In Spain, I would like to ride and bikepack the Camino de Santiago in northern Spain.
 Another adventure on the boil is acquiring a cargo bike to transport our two kids and a Bakfiets from Amsterdam and riding it back to the UK!
-Now that would be an adventure!
+Now, that would be an adventure!
 Anyone want to sponsor it??

 Finally, what advice would you give to those who have never been on a biking adventure or even a bike?

 Don’t put it off.
-Like most things in life cycling is a lot less daunting than the thoughts that precede trying it for the first time or going on your first big trip.
+Like most things in life, cycling is a lot less daunting than the thoughts that precede trying it for the first time or going on your first big trip.
 Cycling can be as relaxed or as extreme as you want it to be, so go nuts or take a break!
 That first pedal turn though is a bit of a gateway drug and you will soon want more!
-You really get to take a different perspective on things with a bike, turning the legs frees the mind!
+You really get to take a different perspective on things with a bike.
+Turn the legs and free the mind!
 You can see more than just going for a walk, save some money commuting, and get fit at the same time.
 What’s stopping you?
-There’s so many people out there cycling that you will always find someone to help guide you, start looking online, and if you can’t just drop me a line on my blog (https://bournemouthcyclist.co.uk/) and I’ll help where I can!
+There are so many people out there cycling that you will always find someone to help guide you.
+So, start looking online.
+If you can’t, just drop me a line on my blog (https://bournemouthcyclist.co.uk/) and I’ll help where I can!

 - Custom hydroformed 6061 smooth welded, trail ready alloy frame with carefully chosen double butted tubing to enhance stiffness and reduce weight